Iqrahaq/The-LHP-Compiler/README.md

 ### Installing

-<p align="center"> First you must retrieve the C source code from this repository and then compile the program. </p>
+First you must retrieve the C source code from this repository and then compile the program.
 To do this, follow the steps below:

 1. Retrieve the C Source Code.